 Market-linked CD rates and performance depend on the performance of the linked market or index.
 As the market goes up, so does the CD’s potential return.
-Market-linked CDs guarantee a base return, but if the market does well you’ll earn more.
-Of course, if the market underperforms, your indexed CD might earn nothing at all.
+Market-linked CDs guarantee a base return, but if the market does well you’ll earn more — and if the market underperforms, your indexed CD might earn nothing at all.

 Important Market-Linked CD Terms

-To help you understand market-linked CD — or MLCD — lingo better, review the following terms:
+Market-linked CDs have a lot of terms associated with them.
+To help you understand MLCD lingo better, review the following terms:

-- Participation Rate: The percentage at which a market-linked CD’s annual return will correspond to the performance of the index to which it is tied is called the participation rate.
-For example, an index sees a 15-percent gain, but the CD linked to it has a participation rate of 75 percent.
-This means the CD will produce a return of 11.25 percent, which is 75 percent of 15 percent.
+- Participation rate: The percentage at which a market-linked CD’s annual return will correspond to the performance of the index to which it is tied is called the participation rate.
+For example, an index sees a 15 percent gain, but the CD linked to it has a participation rate of 75 percent, meaning the CD will produce a return of 11.25 percent, which is 75 percent of 15 percent.
 A CD’s participation rate can be more or less than 100 percent.

-- Call Risk: Some market-linked CDs have a call feature that allows the issuing institution to redeem the CD before it matures.
-The call price determines how much interest the investor earns, which might be less than if he held the CD longer or until maturity.
+- Call risk: Some market-linked CDs have a call feature that allows the issuing institution to redeem the CD before it matures.
+The call price determines how much interest the investor earns, which might be less than if he held the CD longer or until its maturity date.

 Calculating the Return on Market-Linked CDs

-You can calculate the return on a market-linked CD by using one of the following two methods:
+It isn’t difficult to calculate the return on a market-linked CD.
+Use one of the following two methods:

 - Average: Rather than calculating the return based on a starting and ending point, the values of the index along several observation points, or dates, are averaged.

-As with any other investment, market-linked CDs offer advantages and disadvantages.
-Understand the pros and cons of this kind of CD investment so that you can determine if it’s right for you.
+As with any other investment, market-linked CDs offer advantages.
+Understand the pros of this kind of CD investment, so you can determine if it’s right for you.

-- Potential Big Returns: If the market does well, you get the guaranteed return plus a bonus from the market.
+- Potential big returns: When the market does well, you get the guaranteed return plus a bonus from the market.

 - Convenient: A market-linked CD is designed to help protect you against market risk losses if you keep it until it matures.

-- No Early Withdrawal: Typically, you cannot access your market-linked CD money until it matures, so if you think you might need the money before then, this might not be the investment for you.
+- No early withdrawal: Typically, you cannot access your market-linked CD account balance until it matures, so if you think you might need the money before then, this might not be the investment for you.

-- Tax Implications: As noted, this investment has special tax implications.
-For example, you might have to pay taxes on phantom income from the CD, which means you’ll be paying tax on the interest it earned but that you did not receive.
+- Tax implications: This investment has special tax implications.
+For example, you might have to pay taxes on phantom income from the CD, which means you’ll be paying tax on the interest it earned but that you didn’t receive.

 Market-Linked CD FAQ